DellieKate/ISK1001_Assessment3/feedback_log.md

   2. Update the System Requirements section to mention that Git must be installed before running `git clone`.
   3. Add a short, basic installation and usage summary to the main `README.md` for quick reference.
   4. Review the 'Class and Function Usage' documentation and consider adding more examples showing interaction between classes and functions.

-  ### Entry #3: Feedback Received – Lack of Consent Mechanism

-  - **The specific documentation checked:**
-    `reception.py` (patient data entry workflow) and overall application data collection process.

-  - **When it was checked:**
-    2025-08-06

-  - **Who checked it:**
-    Ahmed Karakaci (external reviewer)

-  - **Any feedback provided:**
-    "There’s no step in the app to confirm that the patient has given consent before their personal and health information is entered.
-This could be a legal and ethical issue under privacy laws.
-A small fix would be to add a prompt to confirm consent before saving the record.
-I am not familiar with Australian privacy laws, so cannot make recommendations but they should be easy to find.
-Cross reference them with laws and frameworks that deal with the collection of senstitive personal data, of which, medical records and biographical details will among them."

-  - **Any actions to do based on the feedback provided:**
-    1. Create a **consent confirmation prompt** in the `add_patient` function of `reception.py` that requires the user to confirm the patient has been informed and has agreed to data collection.
-    2. Prevent record creation if consent is not confirmed.
-    3. Update `INSTRUCTIONS.md` and `README.md` to document the new consent step.
-    4. Add inline code comments explaining the legal basis (if necessary APP 3 and APP 5).
-    5. Link to the full analysis in `ETHICAL_SECURITY.md` for detailed legal and technical reasoning.